he1per/psmouse-dkms-alpsv7/README.md

 QUICK START
 -----------
-:bangbang: Make sure you have `dkms` and `linux-headers` nstalled in your system:
+:loudspeaker: Make sure you have `dkms` and `linux-headers` nstalled in your system:
 ```
     sudo pacman -S dkms linux-headers            #for archlinux
     sudo apt-get dkms linux-headers-$(uname -r)  #for ubuntu/debian